microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/resources/sharinglink.md

 ### <a name="type-options"></a>Opções de tipo

-A tabela a seguir define os valores possíveis para a propriedade **Type** .
+A tabela a seguir define os valores possíveis para a **propriedade type** .

 | Valor    | Role     | Descrição
 |:---------|:---------|:---------------------------------------------------------